kblackstone/PaloAltoNetworks/Azure-1FW-4-interfaces-existing-environment/Readme.md

 This template was created to support the deployment of a 4 interface Palo Alto Networks firewall into an existing Microsoft Azure environment that has the following items already deployed:

-                    -Load Balancer - If being used
-                    -Availability Set for the Firewall
+                    -Load Balancer - If being used (does not need to exist yet) -Availability Set for the Firewall
                     -VNET - with subnets
                     -Storage Account for the firewall VHD